-New research has come out since, indicating that low testosterone is what increases your risk of heart attacks, strokes and other cardiovascular events.
-Unfortunately, these studies get less press.
+New research indicates that low testosterone can also increase your risk of heart attacks, strokes and other cardiovascular events.

-As more and more research is completed on this issue it becomes more and more evident that previous research is likely to be incorrect.
+As more and more research is completed on this issue it becomes clear that it is a complex area with lots of different factors.

 A 2014 study reported that testosterone therapy might increase the risk of a heart attack in men aged 65 and older…however, more recent studies show no increase in cardiovascular disease in men taking testosterone therapy.